rajeshCreate72/freelance-escrow/README.md

 ## V1 scope decisions

-- No global `job_id` registry — uniqueness is per-client, kept off-chain if a platform layer needs it.
 - No dispute/rejection instruction — if a client is unhappy with a completed submission and doesn't act within `review_window + grace_period`, the freelancer can claim.
 This is a "silence = approval" design; disputes are treated as a V2 concern.
 - No freelancer-reassignment instruction — if the original freelancer never delivers, the client's recovery path is `cancel_and_refund` followed by initializing a new escrow.